'I Have Never Engaged In Sexual Misconduct,' Moore Says In Statement

 "That's the typical background or profile of somebody they would be using for that," he said.

 The Post's report was based on interviews with 30 people.
-None of the four women approached the newspaper, the Post says; reporters reached out to them after hearing rumors of Moore's behavior in the '70s and '80s.
+None of the four women approached the newspaper, the Post says; reporters reached out to them after hearing rumors about Moore's behavior in the '70s and '80s.

 Moore's campaign has described the allegations as a Democratic attempt to undermine his bid for the Senate, ahead of the special election on Dec.
 12. (The Post said none of the four women have donated to or worked for Moore's Democratic opponent in the race, Doug Jones.)